Farewe/invacost/Readme.md

-should absolutely not consider the predictions as accurate values of the annual costs of IAS, because of the assumption that there is a substantial part of costs that have not been estimated or reported in INVACOST.
-The usefulness of these models is to investigate whether the costs are increasing, stabilizing, or decreasing, and how these trends changed over time, and to have an idea of the order of magnitude of annual IAS costs for different depending on time.
+should absolutely not consider the predictions as accurate values of the annual costs of IAS, because of the assumption that there is a substantial part of costs that have not been estimated or reported in InvaCost The usefulness of these models is to investigate whether the costs are increasing, stabilizing, or decreasing, and how these trends changed over time, and to have an idea of the order of magnitude of annual IAS costs depending on time.

 Therefore, remember that the major uncertainty we have on estimated cost values does not necessarily come from statistical robustness but rather